MeowIce/nvidia-legacy/README.md

 ## Graphics issues after suspend (sleep)
 - This is a well-known issue for nvidia drivers.
 You can try to suspend via power menu instead of closing the lid.
 If it does not fix, restart the desktop via the command `r` (`Alt` `F2`).

-# Folk + Star this repo cuz I will remove old kernels support as Git LFS storage is running out.